DougReeder/elfland-glider/README.md

 	npm build
     npm start

-Then launch the site from Firefox or another WebVR-supporting browser:
+Then launch the site from Firefox, Chrome or another WebXR-supporting browser:

 [__http://localhost:3000/__](http://localhost:3000/)